All Products

 Versioning

-In a bucket with versioning enabled, OSS automatically generates a unique version ID for each new object.
-This ID is returned in the x-oss-version-id response header.
+If versioning is enabled for a bucket, OSS automatically generates a unique version ID for each new object.
+This version ID is returned in the x-oss-version-id response header.

-In a bucket with versioning suspended, the version ID of a new object is null.
-OSS ensures that only one null version of an object exists.
+If versioning is suspended for a bucket, the version ID of a new object is null.
+OSS ensures that only one null version of an object can exist in the bucket.

 Request parameters

 OSS supports standard HTTP request headers such as Cache-Control, Expires, Content-Encoding, Content-Disposition, and Content-Type.
-If you set these request headers, their values are automatically applied when the file is downloaded.
+When you set these headers in the upload request, their values are automatically applied when the object is downloaded.

 Parameter